-For the working mother (including self-employed) 140 days for regular labour, with 70 days before the expected birth date and 70 days afterwards.
-155 days for complicated labour, with 70 days before expected birth date and 85 days afterwards.
-180 days for multiple child deliveries (twins+), with 70 days before the expected birth date and 110 days afterwards.
+For the working mother (including self-employed) 140 days for regular labor, with 70 days before the expected birth date and 70 days afterward.
+155 days for complicated labor, with 70 days before the expected birth date and 85 days afterward.
+180 days for multiple child deliveries (twins+), with 70 days before the expected birth date and 110 days afterward.
 Parents who have adopted a child will be granted leave until he/she is 70 days old.

 There is no mandatory personal employment insurance, only optional.
 However, most employers grant employees medical insurance.
 Travel and personal insurance are also available on an optional basis.
 The main coverages are: